Lucas Horton: Casting

-Storyline
+Storylines

 1993–2001

 Lucas comes to Salem with his mother, Kate Roberts (Deborah Adair) after returning from military school.
 He quickly befriends Sami Brady (Alison Sweeney) and the two start scheming to break up her sister, Carrie Brady (Christie Clark) and her boyfriend Austin Reed (Patrick Muldoon), because Sami wants to be with Austin and Lucas wants to be with Carrie.
 Lucas tells Sami that losing weight may get Austin's attention, leading to her going on a crash diet.
 Lucas also convinces Carrie to get plastic surgery to help her get a modeling gig as Bella's Face of the 1990s.
 Lucas is shocked to learn that he is the illegitimate son of Dr. Bill Horton (Edward Mallory) and that Austin and his sister Billie Reed (Lisa Rinna) are his maternal half-siblings.

 When Lucas' friend from school, Alan, comes to town, he rapes Sami and takes Carrie and Sami hostage.
 Alan is sent to jail, but Sami fears that nobody will ever love her.
 Lucas feels rejected by Carrie.
 Lucas and Sami find comfort in each other and have sex.
 Soon after, Sami drugs Austin and tricks him into also sleeping with her by pretending to be Carrie.
-Carrie learns that Austin has slept with someone else, but doesn't know it was her own sister.
+Carrie learns that Austin has slept with someone else but doesn't know it was her own sister.
 Austin and Carrie were apart because they both suspected the other of being unfaithful.

 After Lucas' mother Kate is apparently killed in a plane crash, he learns that Vivian is involved and blackmails her into finding Sami and bringing her home in time to stop Austin and Carrie's wedding.
 Sami returns, claiming she is pregnant with Austin's child.
 What Lucas doesn't yet realize is that he is baby Will's true father.